-Australia has very strict quarantine requirements for imported food and agricultural products.
+Australia has stringent quarantine requirements for imported food and agricultural products.
 Import permits and/or export certifications are required for most food and agricultural products entering the country.
-The information required to obtain an import permit is different for each product and can include such things as cooking/freezing times, 'area freedom from specific pest' declarations, and certification of container fumigation.
+The information required to obtain an import permit differs for each product and can include such things as cooking/freezing times, 'area freedom from specific pest' declarations, and certification of container fumigation.

-The Australian Department of Agriculture, Water and the Environment oversees the importation of all agricultural products entering Australia and maintains an on-line Biosecurity Import Conditions (BICON) database that is updated regularly.
-BICON has replaced the previous ICON database and contains more detailed information on the quarantine requirements for products entering the Australian market.
+The Australian Department of Agriculture, Fisheries, and Forestry (DAFF) oversees all agricultural products entering the country.
+It maintains an online Biosecurity Import Conditions (BICON) database that is updated regularly.
 Before deciding to export any food or agricultural product to Australia, U.S. exporters should first check with this website to ascertain whether they can meet Australia's requirements.
-If a product is not listed in the database, it is likely that it is not allowed entry to Australia.
-The full web site address is: https://www.agriculture.gov.au/import/online-services/bicon.
+If DAFF does not list a product in the database, the product's entry into Australia is likely not allowed.